krzydzie/jug-gdansk-kotlin-webextensions/README.md

 2019-02-28 [Gdańsk Java User Group "Spotkanie 116: JS?
 We have to go deeper"](https://www.meetup.com/Trojmiasto-Java-User-Group/events/259129690/)

-Power Point presentation in file [2019-02-28 JUG Webextension w Kotlinie.pptx](2019-02-28%20JUG%20Webextension%20w%20Kotlinie.pptx)
+Power Point presentation in [2019-02-28 JUG Webextension w Kotlinie.pptx](2019-02-28%20JUG%20Webextension%20w%20Kotlinie.pptx)

 Source code of sample webextensions used during the JUG meeting.

 Webextensions tested on Firefox 65.0.2

-Used Webextensions API not applicable on Chrome or Opera without [Mozilla's polyfill](https://github.com/mozilla/webextension-polyfill) _(differences in Promise/callback mechanizm)_
+Not applicable on Chrome or Opera without [Mozilla's polyfill](https://github.com/mozilla/webextension-polyfill) _(differences in Promise/callback mechanizm)_

 All extensions apply adding bookmark in `Bookmarks Toolbar`.
 Do not forget to activate this toolbar during development as `web-ext` starts Firefox in a minimal form with this toolbar hidden.